broadinstitute/cromwell/docs/backends/GCPBatch.md

 **Google Cloud Storage Filesystem**

 On the Google Batch backend the GCS (Google Cloud Storage) filesystem is used for the root of the workflow execution.
 On the Local, SGE, and associated backends any GCS URI will be downloaded locally.
-For the Google backend the `jes_gcs_root` [Workflow Option](../wf_options/Google) will take precedence over the `root` specified at `backend.providers.JES.config.root` in the configuration file.
+For the Google backend the `gcp_batch_gcs_root` [Workflow Option](../wf_options/Google) will take precedence over the `root` specified at `backend.providers.JES.config.root` in the configuration file.
 Google Cloud Storage URIs are the only acceptable values for `File` inputs for workflows using the Google backend.